Mijura/holdem-poker/README.md

 ### GUI - desktop app (Python)

 Implementation of this application part is stored in folder with name "client".
-If you To start GUI app, navigate to the folder "client" in terminal and execute command:
+To start GUI app, navigate to the folder "client" in terminal and execute command:
 ```
 python app.py
 ```